 What are the 4 types of knowledge?

 In research carried out about leadership in the Military four types of knowledge for leadership were documented: Declarative, Procedural, Contextual, and Somatic.

-There are four other categories knowledge can be separated by: factual, conceptual, procedural, and metacognitive
+There are four other categories of knowledge that can be separated by: factual, conceptual, procedural, and metacognitive